 The Marine Corps offers advanced enlistment rank for college credits.
 However, the Marines are the most restrictive of all of the branches in this area.
 The maximum advanced rank for college credits is E-2, where the other services will give college credit advanced rank up to E-3 (E-4 in the Army).

 Navy recruits must score at least 35 on the AFQT.
 Reserve enlistment programs only require a score of 31.
 Like the Air Force, the Navy accepts few recruits who don't have a high school diploma.

-Like the other services, the Navy offers advanced enlistment rank (up to E-3) for college.
+Like the other services, the Navy offers advanced enlistment rank (up to E-3) for college experience.